Heyzap/ios-example-app/README.md

 ### Cocoapods

 *This project uses CocoaPods to add dependencies.
-If you'd rather add the frameworks and libraries yourself, you can remove some/all Pods from the `podfile`, run `pod install` in this repo's top directory to remove the frameworks and libraries, and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*
+If you'd rather add the frameworks and libraries yourself, you can remove some/all Pods from the `Podfile`, run `pod install` in this repo's top directory to remove the frameworks and libraries, and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*

-All the pods are included in this repo.
-You should not need Cocoapods installed on your machine, and the app should run from Xcode without any other configuration or downloads.

-The latest versions of each pod we've tested & included in this repo are shown in the `Podfile.lock` file.
+The latest versions of each pod we've tested are shown in the `Podfile.lock` file.

 The `podfile` is set up to use the latest versions of the 3rd-party networks' SDKs.
 Feel free to send an email to support@heyzap.com if you find that one of the updates to a third-party SDK seems to be incompatible with the latest Heyzap SDK.